 SCLC is defined by the smaller size of the cancer cells.
 It is sometimes called oat cell cancer.
 Most people who develop SCLC are current or former smokers.
 SCLC tends to grow and spread to the lymph nodes and other organs faster than NSCLC.
-SCLC is found in fewer than 15% of people with lung cancer.
+Small cell lung cancer accounts for about 15% of lung cancer cases in the United States.

 Malignant mesothelioma is a rare, fast-growing cancer.
 While mesothelioma often starts in the lungs, it is not a type of lung cancer.

 A risk factor is something that increases your chances of developing a disease.
 Research has found these risk factors for lung cancer: